 George Washington once wrote of Mount Vernon that the ten miles of shoreline at his estate were “one entire fishery.”
 The Potomac River, he boasted, was “well supplied with various kinds of fish at all seasons of the year; and in the Spring with the greatest profusion of Shad, Herring, Bass, Carp, Perch, Sturgeon &ca.”1 Washington, of course, never expected the fishery to be his main source of income – he first intended to make his fortune on tobacco, and then on wheat and other grains when tobacco failed – but the river did become one of the many ways he turned the natural resources of his Mount Vernon estate into profit.
 Enslaved workers at the plantation caught hundreds of thousands of fish every year, especially herring and shad, which Washington sold both locally and internationally.

-Although Washington may have used the fisheries of the Potomac on his own, and certainly enjoyed fishing for sport, large-scale fishing for economic benefit soon became work for his slaves.
+Although Washington may have used the fisheries of the Potomac on his own and certainly enjoyed fishing for sport, large-scale fishing for economic benefit soon became additional work for his enslaved community.
 Washington’s enslaved workers were probably already familiar with the abundance of the Potomac – archeology has shown that they supplemented their rations considerably with wild species, both fish and game.
-However, their duty for Washington as fishermen was to catch impressive yields of herring and shad, some of which Washington turned around and doled out as rations, but which he also sold as near as Alexandria and as far as the West Indies.
+However, for Washington, their goal was to catch impressive yields of herring and shad.
+Some of the catch Washington turned around and doled out as rations, he also sold as near as Alexandria and as far as the West Indies.

 Commercial fishing was a seasonal job, conducted when the shad and herring ran in spring from April through May.
 For this reason, no enslaved person at Mount Vernon was a full-time fisherman, but rather labor was drawn from around the plantation.
-This meant that fishing brought together enslaved workers who did not usually have contact with each other, since they generally worked and were housed with people performing similar tasks.
+This meant that fishing brought together enslaved workers who did not usually work together, since they generally lived where they worked.
 Washington considered fishing to be especially important work, as it was one of the services for which he awarded extra rations of rum or other spirits.

 After the fish were caught, they needed to be cleaned and packed for preservation.
 Enslaved workers were required for these tasks as well, down to the construction of barrels for fish to be stored in.
 Contemporary preservation techniques meant that the fish would be gutted and packed in salt, tightly layered in barrels, head to tail and upside-down so salt filled the interior cavities.
 If packed correctly, herring could last up to a year, if not more, making it an ideal ration for enslaved people as well as a promising export.
 In his young days as master of Mount Vernon, Washington owned two vessels capable of navigating rivers and oceans for trade.
 One of these, a schooner with no recorded name, was built in 1765 at Mount Vernon by enslaved carpenters trained by John Askew.
 The schooner carried timber, grain, and other goods along the rivers of Virginia, and brought herring as far as Antigua.
 Washington also used the vessel for recreational fishing trips.
 In 1774, Washington acquired the brig Fairfax, a vessel that he had originally hired to ship flour from Mount Vernon.
 The captain, however, had failed to pay Washington, and a court order put the brig up for sale.
 Washington wrote in that year that he “had no desire of being concernd in Shipping,” having realized that seagoing vessels were too expensive to maintain himself, but nevertheless he bought the brig when no other buyers came forward.
 Renamed the Farmer, it carried fish and other goods to such destinations as Portugal and Jamaica, before Washington resold it in 1775.